The Only 3 Day A Week Full-body Workout Routine You Will Ever Need

 If you work long hours, have a home and family to support, not to mention a social life, following a 5-day split made famous by a number of pro bodybuilders and fitness athletes is going to be near impossible, but that doesn’t mean that your training has to take a bit of a hit as a result.

-Many of you would probably prefer to train 5 days per week, training one or two major muscle groups per session, but of course the reality of things is that that is probably not possible, so what do you do?
+Many of you would probably prefer to train 5 days per week, training one or two major muscle groups per session.
+But that means you have to dedicate a lot of time in the gym every week, and of course the reality of things is that that is probably not possible, so what do you do?

 Well, you could sit around feeling sorry for yourself, wishing you worked less hours and had less real life responsibilities, or you could think logically and look for a feasible solution to your problem which allows you to not only get in and out of the gym relatively quickly, but that also only requires a few days in the gym, and allows you to work each muscle group in the process.